Player Grand Piano

 Humidity and temperature control are vital for your piano’s longevity and sound quality.
 A consistent environment, ideally between 68°F and 72°F, will help maintain the tuning and condition of the instrument.
 Avoid placing your piano near heating vents, radiators, or windows.

-See also Steinway And Sons Model S
+See also Steinway & Sons B

 Lighting should also be considered.
 Soft, natural light is preferable, as bright sunlight can damage the finish over time.
 Always avoid direct sunlight that can cause fading and warping.
 If natural light is limited, use warm LED bulbs to create a cozy atmosphere.